tepletonteam/tepleton/examples/examples.md

 - `name` is the name you gave your key
 - `mycoin` is the name of the token for this basecoin demo, initialized in the genesis.json file
 - `sequence` is a tally of how many transactions have been made by this account.
 Since this is the first tx on this account, it is 0
-- `chain-id` is the unique ID that helps tendermint identify which network to connect to.
-You can find it in the terminal output from the gaiad daemon in the header block , or in the genesis.json file  at `~/.basecoind/config/genesis.json`
+- `chain-id` is the unique ID that helps tepleton identify which network to connect to.
+You can find it in the terminal output from the tond daemon in the header block , or in the genesis.json file  at `~/.basecoind/config/genesis.json`

 Now if we check bobs account, it should have `10000 mycoin`.
 You can do so by running :